Lydia Williams: International career

 After qualifying for the 2016 Rio Olympics in Japan, the Matildas faced Canada in their first group stage match with Williams in goal.
 The team tied their next group stage match against Germany 2–2.
 After defeating Zimbabwe 6–1, the team finished third in Group F and top ranking in the third place teams advancing to the knockout stage.
 During their "thrilling" quarterfinal match against Brazil, Williams was put to the test in a penalty shootout after a 0–0 draw.
 Despite saving a penalty from Marta, the Matildas were ultimately edged out 7–6 during the shootout and knocked out of the competition.

 Williams was the starting goalkeeper at the 2019 FIFA Women's World Cup in France — her fourth World Cup selection.
 During the team's first group stage match against Italy, a late Italian goal in the 5th minute of extratime resulted in a 2–1 surprising loss for the Matildas.
 They faced rivals Brazil next and won 3–2.
 After defeating Jamaica 4–1, Australia finished second in Group C and advanced to the Round of 16 where they faced Norway.
 After a 1–1 tie, Norway won 4–1 in penalties.

 Williams was selected for the Australian women's soccer team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals, they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.

 On 28 June 2022, she played her 100th match for Australia in a friendly match against Portugal.
 On 5 May 2024, Williams announced her retirement from international football, to take effect following the Paris 2024 Olympics.
 The keeper's final game for the Matildas was on 4 June at Stadium Australia in a friendly against China, which they won 2–0.
+Over her 104 appearances for Australia, Williams had kept a total of 31 clean sheets – second highest for a Matilda behind Melissa Barbieri's 34.